jhildenbiddle/css-vars-ponyfill/README.md

 - Type: `boolean`
 - Default: `true`

-Determines if CSS rulesets and declarations without a custom property value should be removed from the ponyfill-generated CSS.
+Determines if CSS rulesets and declarations without a custom property value should be removed from the transformed CSS.

 When `true`, rulesets and declarations without a custom property value will be removed from the generated CSS, reducing CSS output size.
 When `false`, all rulesets and declarations will be retained in the generated CSS.